‘Stranger Things’ Season 2 Spoilers: Everything We Know So Far

 “He seems to be seeing images from the Upside Down—the question is whether they’re real or not.
 So it seems like he’s having some sort of post-traumatic stress disorder,” Duffer said.

 As for Will’s mother, Joyce Byers, played by Winona Ryder, she will have a new love interest during Season 2.
-The Stranger Things mom will have hooked up with an old high school classmate named Bob, who will be played by former Goonies star, Sean Astin.
+The Stranger Things mom will have hooked up with an old high school classmate named Bob, who will be played by former Goonies star Sean Astin.
 However, Joyce will have another man in her life as well.
 Chief Hopper will work hard to try to keep the events of Season 1 hidden to protect the Byers family, and the two could possibly grow closer as he fights to help Joyce’s family.

-While Stranger Things fan favorite character, Barb, is still dead, there will be some new characters coming to town.
+While Stranger Things fan favorite character Barb is still dead, there will be some new characters coming to town.
 Siblings Billy and Max will arrive during Season 2.
 Max will become friends with Will and his group, and she’ll catch the eye of both Lucas and Dustin, likely leading the two friends to fight over her.
-Actor Paul Reiser has also been added to the cast as Dr. Owens, but there has been no word on whether he’ll be a good guy, or Season 2’s villain.
+Actor Paul Reiser has also been added to the cast as Dr. Owens, but there has been no word on whether he’ll be a good guy or Season 2’s villain.

 Actor Gaten Matarazzo, who plays Dustin on the series, also teased that his character will have a new polliwog-like pet this season, and the creature is definitely “not from this planet or dimension.”